Project: Passing Through and Settling

 From May to October 2014, GTC funded a Community Project entitled Passing Through and Settling which comprised many different activities to involve individuals and groups.

-It was designed as a lead-in to the opening of GTC's Community Building in Wellbrook Way in 2016, encouraging all ages to participate and create a stronger community network.
+It was designed as a lead-in to the opening of GTC's Community Building in Wellbrook Way, encouraging all ages to participate and create a stronger community network.

 The project was led by Artist-in-Residence Holly Rumble who co-ordinated different activities over the six-month period.